edgeimpulse/firmware-arduino-nano-33-ble-sense/README.md

     ./arduino-build.sh --flash
     ```

-## Caveats
+## Troubleshooting

-* It's easy to brick the Nano 33 BLE board.
-You can double tap the button on the board to put it in bootloader mode and then flash a valid program through the Arduino IDE.
-Afterwards you can flash a new application again through the CLI.
+* Not flashing?
+You can double tap the button on the board to put it in bootloader mode.